pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 The Triad is an enigmatic organization that operates from the shadows, seeking power and influence over others through manipulation and subterfuge.
 Led by Izen, their methods are as secretive as their true motives are unknown.

-While little is known about The Triad's ultimate goals or their reasons for seeking power, it's clear they have eyes everywhere across the Basin.
+While little is known about The Triad's ultimate goals or their reasons for seeking power, it's clear they have eyes everywhere across [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]].
 They are known to employ spies and assassins in order to gather intelligence on potential threats or opportunities.

 &gt; [!seed] Adventure Hook: The party discovers they've inadvertently become entangled in the machinations of The Triad.
 With their lives and reputations on the line, they must navigate a web of lies and intrigue to uncover the truth behind The Triad's plans and put an end to their schemes.